VoIP Call Recording – Record Your IP Calls

 With bandwidth efficiency and low deployment costs, VoIP (Voice Over Internet Protocol) is one of the hottest technology boosts in the voice communications market.
 Many businesses are migrating from traditional copper-wire phone lines and systems to VoIP phone systems.
 This allows companies to increase flexibility and reduce monthly phone service costs.

 In recent years, a majority of all new PBX lines installed have been VoIP.

 Versadial’s call recording solutions are suitable for recording VoIP lines, individual phones, or/and SIP trunks.
 With a Versadial VoIP recorder, you have the flexibility of recording on standard based VoIP lines (SIP) or proprietary PBX vendor-specific VoIP phone lines.

 - Record Multiple VoIP Phone Lines at Once

 - Virtual Machine Compatible.
-Recorder can be installed in a virtual environment
+Recorder can be installed in a virtual environment (View Specs for VM)

 - No Per Seat License – We License Based on Per Channel